Articulation GAN: Unsupervised modeling of articulatory learning: Results

 \subsection{Quantitative comparison between generated and real EMA}

-To quantitatively compare gestures between the generated and real EMA, we propose the following technique: to account for differences in timing, we perform dynamic time warping (DTW) between smoothed generated EMA and real EMA for each dimension (x and y) and each electrode placement.
-We then compute Pearson's product-moment correlation ($r$) on two time series data for each channel to estimate the correlation between generated and real EMA on time-aligned gestures.
+We further performed a quantative comparison between gestures for the generated and real EMA.
+To account for differences in timing, we perform dynamic time warping (DTW) between smoothed generated EMA and real EMA for each dimension (x and y) and each electrode placement.
+We then compute Pearson's product-moment correlation ($r$) on two time series data for each channel to estimate the time-aligned correlation between generated and real EMA.

 The quantitative comparison in Table \ref{tab:my_label} reveals a high degree of correlation in gestures between real EMA and GAN-generated EMA.
 Tongue tip gestures in \textit{fast} are almost identical ($r=0.99$ in x-axis and $r=0.96$ for y axis).
-We observe that tongue tip, lower lip, and tongue body have highest correlations and that overall, the y-axis is better correlated than the x-axis, which is expected as vertical movements are more consequential in these words.
+We observe that tongue tip, lower lip, and tongue body have highest correlations and the y-axis is better correlated than the x-axis.
+This is expected as vertical movements are more consequential in these words.